Pillows for Prisoners is an initiative to get pillows to female inmates in the Salt Lake County Jail for the holidays and Mothers Day.

 While our sister has spent years under the influence of alcohol and drugs, and even been through rehab once already, it was not until recently we discovered she was the victim of sexual assault when she was drugged at a party her freshman year of college -- just 17 years old, while she was on scholarship playing volleyball at a small STEM university in Arizona.

 The college incident changed the direction of her life and our family’s – but by the time we found out what had happened, years of shaming, victim blaming and abuse had already occurred.
 She has been trying to self-medicate ever since.
-Prior to her incarceration, we had never experienced having a loved-one in jail.
+She spent around one month at the Salt Lake County Metro Jail.
+Yet prior to her incarceration, we had never experienced having a loved-one in jail.
 We did not realize that inmates did not get pillows.

 We learned that inmates need money to purchase the most basic comforts—like a pillow or hair ties—as inmates are given scrubs to wear, a place to sleep, a bar of soap and not much else.